Talk to a Local Visas Attorney

 Depending on the circumstances of the case, the consular officer may ask for additional information.
 Documents in foreign languages should be translated.

 Although US immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of an immigrant visa, a fiancé(e) isn’t required to fulfill this requirement at the time of his or her medical examination for a fiancé(e) visa.

-Following the marriage, the alien spouse must apply to the USCIS to establish a record of entry for conditional permanent residence status.
+Following the marriage, the alien spouse must apply to the USCIS for conditional removal of the condition.
 Vaccinations are required at the time of this status adjustment.
 After two years, the alien may apply to the USCIS for removal of the conditional status.

-The following vaccinations are generally required before receiving a conditional permanent residence status adjustment:
+The following vaccinations are generally required before receiving conditional permanent residence status:

 - Acellular pertussis